abhirup-ghosh/facial-expression-classifier-app/data/README.md

 ## Files

-**Relevant files:**
-* **train.csv:** training data -- contains two columns: "emotion" and "pixels."
+**Important File: icml_face_data.csv**

+This file contains all the data around the competition.
+It three features: **"emotion", "pixel" and "Usage"**.
 The "emotion" column contains a numeric code (0 to 6) representing the emotion in the image, while the "pixels" column contains a string enclosed in quotes for each image.
-This string comprises space-separated pixel values arranged in row-major order; contains 28,709 examples.
+This string comprises space-separated pixel values arranged in row-major order.
+The "Usage" specifies whether that image was provided as part of the training examples, the public test set or the private test set [generally in Kaggle, there is a public and a private leaderboard].
+The number of examples for each set are:
+  * 28,709 Training examples
+  * 3,589 PublicTest examples [for evaluation of the public leaderboard on Kaggle]
+  * 3,589 PrivateTest examples [for evaluation of the private leaderboard on Kaggle]

+📊📊 *We use the PublicTest and PrivateTest sets as our Validation and Test sets respectively* 📊📊

+**Other files (not relevant for our analysis):**

+There are some other files in the dataset, which were relevant for the original structure of the competition.
+However, we will not need them, since all the data is contained in the file **icml_face_data.csv** above.
+We still give an introduction to them (most of these files are subsets of **icml_face_data.csv**):
+* **train.csv:** the original training data -- contains two columns: "emotion" and "pixels."
-* **test.csv:** test data -- includes only the "pixels" column, and the objective is to predict the corresponding emotion.
+* **test.csv:** the original public test set -- includes only the "pixels" column, and the objective is to predict the corresponding emotion.
-* **icml_face_data.csv/fer2013.csv** -- contains all data (training + test) in three columns: "emotion", "pixels" and "Usage" (whether to be used for "Training", "PublicTest" and "PrivateTest")
+* **fer2013.csv:** contains all data (training + test) in three columns: "emotion", "pixels" and "Usage" (whether to be used for "Training", "PublicTest" and "PrivateTest")
 * **fer2013.bib:** citation for dataset

+&nbsp;

 **All Files:**
 ```bash